Convergence of a robust deep FBSDE method for stochastic control: Introduction

 \section{Introduction}

-The concept of forward backward stochastic differential equations (FBSDE) has become an important modelling tool with many applications in a wide variety of fields such as finance, physics, chemistry and stochastic control.
-As the name suggests, an FBSDE consists of two stochastic differential equations (SDE) one forward SDE and one backward SDE, commonly referred to as the forward equation and the backward equation, respectively.
-The forward equation is a classical SDE with a given, possible stochastic, initial value, while the backward equation has a given stochastic terminal value and the initial value is part of the solution.
-In this paper we are concerned with stochastic control problems, which typically lead to coupled FBSDE, meaning that the primary stochastic variables in the backward SDE impact the forward SDE and vice versa.
-Since closed form solutions to FBSDE are rare one often has to rely on numerical approximations.
-These approximation schemes can be categorized into \emph{backward} and \emph{forward} numerical methods, referring to the order in time in which the methods operate.
+Forward backward stochastic differential equations (FBSDEs) constitute an important family of models with many applications in a wide variety of fields such as finance, physics, chemistry and engineering.
+As the name suggests, an FBSDE consists of two stochastic differential equations (SDE), one forward SDE and one backward SDE, commonly referred to as the forward equation and the backward equation, respectively.
+The forward equation is a classical SDE with a given initial value, while the backward equation has a given stochastic terminal value and the initial value is part of the solution.
+In this paper, we are concerned with stochastic control problems, which typically lead to coupled FBSDEs, meaning that the primary stochastic variables in the backward SDE impact the forward SDE and vice versa.
+Since closed form solutions to FBSDEs are rare, one often has to rely on numerical approximations.

+In this paper, we propose a method which falls into the rapidly growing category of neural network based approximation schemes for FBSDEs and PDEs.
+Even though there are a number of works in this direction, the methods stem from the pioneering work \cite{han2018solving}, and are similar in spirit.
+In the present paper, non-convergence of the method from \cite{han2018solving}, originally proposed for non-coupled FBSDEs, is identified, when applied to strongly coupled FBSDEs.
+We present a new family of methods and prove analytically and numerically that it overcomes the convergence problem.

+Prior to the recent surge in machine learning based algorithms, the task of approximating FBSDEs has been an active field of research for several decades.
+From a general perspective, approximation schemes can be categorized into \emph{backward} and \emph{forward} numerical methods, referring to the order in time in which the methods operate.